manedurphy/terraform-on-aws/README.md

     - We used filters to acquire the AMI we wanted, and used the id of that datasource when creating our EC2 instance
     - We can also use the datasource from another Terraform project

-# Loops, MetaArgumnets, Splat Operator & Functions
+# Loops, Meta-Arguments, Splat Operator & Functions

 1. Loops
     - We can loop through an output when using `count` as a meta-argument in our EC2 launch.
 We can loop through lists and maps.